Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Results and discussion

 \subsection{Alpha spectrum from cell sample incubated with [$^{225}$Ac]Ac$^{3+}$}

-The uptake of free [$^{225}$Ac]Ac$^{3+}$ in AR42J cells was studied and the alpha spectra of cells alongside supernatant and the reference (no cells) were acquired using the BAD detection system as shown in \autoref{fig:Free-Ac225}.
-These plots indicate that there is uptake of free [$^{225}$Ac]Ac$^{3+}$ in the cells but less than [$^{225}$Ac]Ac-crown-TATE.
-By comparing the spectra of the cell sample and the supernatant, it is evident that free [$^{225}$Ac]Ac$^{3+}$ is present in the supernatant, suggesting partial uptake of the isotope by the cells.
-As expected, the reference sample, which contains no cells, shows minimal activity, confirming that the washing procedure effectively removes unbound activity.
+The uptake of free [$^{225}$Ac]Ac$^{3+}$ in AR42J cells was studied, and the alpha spectra of the cell sample, supernatant, and reference (no cells) were acquired using the BAD detection system, as shown in \autoref{fig:Free-Ac225} and \autoref{fig:Free-Ac225-log}.
+These spectra indicate that free [$^{225}$Ac]Ac$^{3+}$ is taken up by the cells, but to a lesser extent than [$^{225}$Ac]Ac-crown-TATE (approximately 76\% of the total cell-associated signal).
+By comparing the spectra of the cell sample and the supernatant, it is evident that free [$^{225}$Ac]Ac$^{3+}$ remains in the supernatant, with the net area under the supernatant spectrum across the entire energy range accounting for 40.1\% of the cell sample signal.
+This finding suggests partial uptake of the isotope by the cells.
+As expected, the reference sample, which contains no cells, shows minimal activity (approximately 0.25\% of the cell sample signal) confirming that the washing procedure effectively removes unbound activity.